-The Best Thanksgiving Tools of 2018
+The Best Thanksgiving Tools of 2019

+We've updated this article to include our latest winners and more Thanksgiving tools for the new holiday season.

 The first time I hosted Thanksgiving dinner, I was a wreck.
 You would think that years of working in restaurant kitchens would have prepared me for the big day, but it really hadn’t.
 I didn’t have anything I needed and I resorted to barking out orders to my family members as if they were line cooks in my restaurant.
 Not exactly the way I wanted to spend my day off!
-After the chaos had dissipated, I reflected on the day to see what went wrong.
+After the chaos dissipated, I reflected on the day to see what went wrong.
 It all came down to my cooking tools, and I didn't have what I needed to get the job done.

-In addition to the intangible things (like making a to-do list, doing prep work in advance, and clearing out room in the refrigerator for all the turkey-day food), there are a few equipment necessities that will make your Thanksgiving Day go that much smoother.
-And, since we try not to recommend any unitasker tools that are only useful once a year, we tested 121 products (and researched countless more), to make sure you can put this stuff to good use all year long.
+In addition to the intangible things (like making a to-do list, doing prep work in advance, and clearing out room in the refrigerator for all the turkey-day food), there are a few equipment necessities that will make your Thanksgiving Day go that much smoother, like the Viking Culinary Stainless Steel Roasting Pan (available at Amazon) the best roasting pan we've tested, the.
+And, since we try not to recommend any unitasker tools that are only useful once a year, we tested over 125 products (and researched countless more) to make sure you can put this stuff to good use all year long.

-Here are the best Thanksgiving tools that we've tested here at Reviewed (many are our Editor's Choice winners!).
+Here are the best Thanksgiving tools that we've tested here at Reviewed.
 I've also added a few of my personal favorites, too.

 To Help with the Turkey